 Your nose takes its shape from the bone and cartilage structure under your skin.
 This structure is remodeled during the nose shaping procedure.
 Dr. Chow achieves the optimal nose shape for you by changing the location and amount of bone, cartilage, and soft tissue.
 He performs rhinoplasty, whether cosmetic, functional, reconstructive, or for a combination of purposes, using one of the following techniques:

-- Closed rhinoplasty is performed through incisions made inside the nostrils, leaving no visible scarring.
-This technique is recommended for patients who need minimal work to restore facial balance.
+- Scarless closed rhinoplasty is performed through incisions concealed inside the nostrils, leaving no visible scarring.
+This technique requires exceptional surgical skill, and it is recommended for patients who need only minimal work to restore facial balance.
+If you are not a suitable candidate for closed rhinoplasty, Dr. Chow will discuss your alternatives with you and recommend the procedure that will best give you the results you want.

 - Open rhinoplasty involves incisions between the nostrils to separate the skin from the underlying cartilage and tissue.
 This approach demands the skill of a highly experienced surgeon such as Dr. Chow, and is typically used for cases requiring more extensive correction and complicated surgical techniques.